I’ve played some awful Xbox Live Indie games in my time, but I’ve also played a few great ones. Infinite Doodle is somewhere in the middle.

 During my doodling, I found it to be oddly addictive.
 There doesn’t appear to be a limit of how much you can draw, and it feels relaxing to just equip the scribble tool and draw in random patterns while switching between depths simultaneously.
 The drawing is also very precise, with each touch of the left thumbstick moving the cursor fluidly, and the right stick moving the camera around the large canvas.

 While Infinite Doodle has tried to vary itself from the likes of MS Paint with stamps and drawing depth, it is hindered by its own simplicity.
-The ability to scribble anything you can imagine seems rather unfulfilling without any accompanying social features.
+The ability to scribble anything you can imagine seems rather unfulfilling without any accompanying social features to adjust their viewing options.
 The potential for this game would be much improved if you could share a screenshot of your drawing on social media such as Facebook or Twitter, or even if you could send the drawing to a friend who owns a copy of the game so they can “explore” your creation.